 Should I wait for Reminder?

 No. You could lose the right to pay by instalments.
-If we have sent you two Reminder for late payment and any of your future payments are late, you will have to pay the rest of the year's council tax immediately.
+If we have sent you a Reminder for late payment and any of your future payments are late, you will have to pay the rest of the year's council tax immediately.

 What happens next?

 If you do not pay the amount on your Reminder or Final notice, legal action can start.
 We will apply to the Magistrate Court for a Summons to be issued.
 You will be notified of the date and time of the hearing together with the costs that you will incur (£75.00) for taking this action.
 Link to Council Tax - Questions and Answers about Summons

 If you pay the amount due, shown on the summons, before the day of the Hearing, no further action will be taken and the costs will be removed.

 If you do not pay, the Magistrates will issue a Liability Order.